Two Kooks » ALL RECIPES » Fish and Seafood » Maple Balsamic Rainbow Trout

 What does rainbow trout taste like?

-• Buy trout fillets that are as fresh as possible.
-Fresh trout should have a mild scent and moist flesh.
-I buy fillets (bones removed) as seen the the pictures.
+Buy trout fillets that are as fresh as possible with a mild scent and moist flesh.

 How much rainbow trout should I estimate per serving?